 SIMPLE FINANCE FOR EXTRAORDINARY CHARITIES AND SOCIAL ENTERPRISES Social and Sustainable Capital is an FCA authorised and regulated fund manager and social enterprise providing finance to charities and social enterprises.
 Our mission is simple: to help social sector organisations deliver scalable and sustainable solutions to social issues.
-We do this by providing simple financing for viable organisations so that they can continue to grow and achieve greater impact.
-CONTACT The Podium, 1 Eversholt Street, London NW1 2DN 020 7 554 0793 www.socialandsustainable.com SOCIAL AND SUSTAINABLE CAPITAL LLP is authorised and regulated by the Financial Conduct Authority (FCA number 588445) and is registered in England and Wales (Partnership number OC378659) REGISTERED ADDRESS 4th Floor, Reading Bridge House, George Street, Reading RG1 8LS
+We do this by providing simple financing for viable organisations so that they can continue to grow and achieve greater impact Social and Sustainable Capital is an FCA authorised and regulated fund manager and social enterprise providing finance to charities and social enterprises.
+Social and Sustainable Capital LLP is authorised and regulated by the Financial Conduct Authority (FCA number 588445) and is registered in England and Wales (Partnership number OC378659).
+Registered address: 4th Floor, Reading Bridge House George Street Reading RG1 8LS CAPITAL AT RISK The value of investments and the income from them can fall as well as rise and are not guaranteed.
+You may not get back the amount originally invested.
+Social and Sustainable Capital: 2nd Floor, Euston House 24 Eversholt Street, London NW1 1AD 020 3 874 3330 www.socialandsustainable.com